richb-hanover/wifi-heatmapper/docs/To-Do.md

 * Scale the size of the surveyPoint dot to the image, to prevent dots from appearing as tiny dots on a large image.
-* A click on the `Floorplan` pane should immediately display an empty dot (no color) to indicate that's where the click was.
+* A click on the `Floorplan` pane should immediately display an open dot (no color) to indicate that's where the click was.
   (Improves behavior on a touch-screen - you can see where you clicked.)
+* Add a new setting of "Ignored SSIDs" - a comma-separated set of items in a TextArea (equivalent).
+  These fill the ignoredSSIDs array (string[]) in HeatmapSettings.
 * Export `wifi-heatmapper-imagename` and the image itself to a saved file so it can be loaded later
 * (Maybe) During the FloorPlan measurement process, display the wifi signal strength heatmap underneath or as a separate floating window.